jannikmi/timezonefinder/README.rst

 In comparison to
-`pytzwhere <https://pypi.python.org/pypi/tzwhere/2.2>`__ most notably initialisation time and memory usage are significantly reduced, while the algorithms yield the same results and are as fast or event faster (depending on the dependencies used, s. test results below).
+`pytzwhere <https://pypi.python.org/pypi/tzwhere/2.2>`__ most notably initialisation time and memory usage are significantly reduced, while the algorithms yield the same results and are as fast or even faster (depending on the dependencies used, s. test results below).
 In some cases ``pytzwhere``
 even does not find anything and ``timezonefinder`` does, for example